digidotcom/cc_ansic/private/Readme.txt

     v1.1

-        Added support for device requests from the iDigi device cloud, the IIK now supports bidirectional data transfers.
+        Added support for device requests from the Device cloud, the Cloud Connector now supports bidirectional data transfers.

         Updated the original User Guide with an online software centric